uport-project/uport-connect/tutorial/tutorial.md

 In order to test it out, go to the HTML file and click "Connect uPort".
 After scanning the QR code you should see your uPort identifier as well as your name populated in the UI.

-Next up we'll make a drop-down list of our friends so that we can send them Ether without showing their hex-addresses in the UI.
+Next we'll make a drop-down list of our friends so that we can send them Ether without showing their hex-addresses in the UI.

 This will include:
 * Fetch your contacts using the `uport-persona` library